xsainteer/hackathon-bankloansystem/README.md

 ## P.S.

-This project is NOT to be used (at least for now), it is not finished (yet)
+This project is UNUSABLE and is to present the idea we made at the hackathon